0lait0n/Sportify-Canada-Viral-Song-2025/README.md

 4. Outliers Worth Investigating
 Songs with extreme jumps (like the tall blue spike in the middle of the chart) are outliers.
-These unusual patterns often happen when: o	a song previously trended heavily, then plummeted o	a trend resurfaced unexpectedly o	the track was boosted by TikTok or short-form content o	playlist algorithms shifted
+These unusual patterns often happen when:
+  -a song previously trended heavily, then plummeted -a trend resurfaced unexpectedly
+  -the track was boosted by TikTok or short-form content -playlist algorithms shifted
+  Example Insight Using the Track **“Ankles”**
+From the chart, the track “Ankles” shows:
+•	Peak Rank: 50
+•	Previous Rank: 79
+🔍 What This Means
+•	The song’s best-ever performance was Rank 50
+•	But its most recent performance dropped to Rank 79
+•	Because the previous rank is worse than the peak rank, the song is losing momentum 📉 Interpretation
+“Ankles” once performed strongly enough to break into the top 50, but the recent ranking suggests that:
+•	listener engagement is declining
+•	streaming frequency has slowed
+•	playlist rotation may have shifted
+•	or another viral song displaced it